 LP: You’ve got to turn yourself around and get down off the ledge.

-AR: That’s really what it is with anxiety is that nobody else can help you in that moment but you.
+AR: That’s really what it is with anxiety is that nobody else can help you at that moment but you.
 I think it really just has to come from the mental strength that you’ve built up for you to identify what’s going on and regain control.

 AS: I feel like in our parents’ and grandparents’ era anxiety might not have been such a huge issue.
 Now the news is at our fingertips.
 I read the news 20 times a day so I’m constantly being fed horrible stories, tragedy, death, car accidents… It’s always on my mind.